Giatzis/Sui-Move-Ontological-Framework/README.md

 - `/ontology/`: Contains the core OWL ontology file.
 - `/images/`: Contains visual representations of the DCR graphs for the four security patterns discussed in the paper.
+- `/codebases/`: Contains the codebases upon which the ontology was externally validated.

 ## The Ontology